 And you, yourself, may know a lot of people who have an anxiety disorder and you don’t even realize it because so very few people talk about it.
-Most people keep their struggles with anxiety to themselves out in the real world, or share them only with their close family/friends or people in their “internet world” out of fear of being labeled crazy or weak.
+Most people keep their struggles with anxiety to themselves out in the real world, or share them only with their close family/friends or people in their “internet world” out of fear of being labelled crazy or weak.

-But you are NOT crazy or weak.
+You are NOT crazy or weak.
 You are just you.
 You are a unique, special, amazing, one of a kind person…….who happens to have a lot in common with the other millions of people in this country who have an anxiety disorder.

 A lot more than you might think……